Connect to an experienced advisor or career services staff member on campus for collaborative learning and support during your first year on campus!

 Mentor Match is a one year, flexible mentoring program that matches new and experienced advisors and career services staff members.
 Receive individualized support and a space to ask questions that are unique to your role.
+At this time, we have capacity to match folks in the undergraduate advising and career services community.

 "It was great to have a contact person for questions as I got started, and as I adjusted to my life in Madison.
 My mentor also connected me to workshops, trainings, and other students events she thought would be helpful for me to attend."Kathryn Jones, Mentor Match Participant 2015